RatJuggler/advent-of-code/2016/README.md

 ##### Day 9: Explosives in Cyberspace
 Started of with Part 1 by actually creating the decompressed sequences instead of merely working out their length.
 Had to backtrack and refactor this to make Part 2 work.
 Took the opportunity to try out using methods as parameters.

+##### Day 10: Balance Bots
+I spent a while on the development before realising that the bots and bins form a tree structure, with the bots as branches, and the bins as leaves.
+Despite this insight I feel I've not produced anywhere near a good solution.
+It just feels too clunky, this may in part be due to over-engineered OO Java.
+Having said that, the comprehensive code created for Part 1 meant that the Part 2 solution was trivial.